Make sure you click on the Pinterest Pin above to see the video!

 Watercolour of Omanis having a traditional breakfast

-Omani food is home cooking.
-Traditionally, people eat with their hands and it is important to eat with the right hand.
-But, if you are invited to eat in an Omani family, you can definitely ask for a fork or a spoon.
 What’s more, it is in the tradition for people to sit and eat on the floor.
 In this case, it is usual to cover the carpet with a plastic sheet.

-7 Traditional Omani Breakfast Dishes and Drinks
+7 Popular Omani Breakfast Dishes and Drinks

 Balaleet in Oman

-This dish is a staple of traditional Omani breakfasts but is eaten in Arab countries in general as well as in India.
-It consists of sweetened vermicelli noodles.
-The Omani version can come with an Omelette on top but this is mainly in the North of the country.
 You can sprinkle coconut, nuts or Omani Ghee on top.
 It comes in 2 versions: a dry one and one with milk.
 In general, Omani families eat it every 3 or 4 days in their homes for breakfast.

-As I researched the origin of the dish and the Omani name (Suwaiwya), I came across Krystelle Dsouza’s blog post ‘Eid Special: Love Seviyan?
-Here’s how the Sweet Treat Won Over India.’
-I couldn’t help but see that the Indian name for this sweet vermicelli dish, Seviyan, is very similar to the Omani name.
-I found it fascinating to discover that ‘the Sanskrit name for noodles is sevika ‘ and may find its roots in a word meaning ‘thread’ (linked with sewing).
+I couldn’t help but see that the Indian name for this sweet vermicelli dish, called Seviyan in India, is very similar to the Omani name.
+I found it fascinating to discover that ‘the Sanskrit name for noodles is sevika.’

 Here, you can watch a Youtube video from Steve Walker’s channel showing a woman making this kind of Omani bread on a griddle.